 • NASDAQ Composite Index.
 The NASDAQ Composite Index measures over 3,000 global and U.S. stocks registered on the NASDAQ stock market.
 Because it covers so many stocks, it is one of the most followed and quoted indexes.
 Some of the types of stocks include common stock and real estate trusts (REITs).

 • Dow Jones Industrial Average.
 The Dow Jones Industrial Average, commonly known as the DJIA, measures 30 US-based blue-chip stocks that are often referred to as the foundation of the U.S. economy.
 These stocks usually include companies in market segments of the economy, with the exception of transportation and utilities (the Dow Jones has separate indexes for those two sectors).

 • Russell 2000 Index.
-In contrast to the S&P 500, which follows large-cap stocks, the Russell 2000 follows 2000 of the smallest companies in the U.S. market, making it a good benchmark for small, publicly-traded companies.
+In contrast to the S&P 500, which follows large-cap stocks, the Russell 2000 follows 2000 of the smallest companies in the U.S. market (or small-cap stocks), making it a good benchmark for small, publicly-traded companies.

 How to Invest in a Stock Market Index

 Although it’s possible to purchase all stocks within a particular index, this method might be too time-consuming, complicated, and potentially expensive.
 Another option is to invest in ETFs or index funds or that attempt to replicate indexes’ performance, known as an index fund.
 This investment strategy is often referred to as index investing.